 Many people choose retirement annuities to secure their finances after retirement.
 This action is mainly done to supplement pension fund payouts since they don’t pay much.
 But do retirement annuities really work for you or do they work for the insurance companies?

-The answer to the question is not simple, as retirement funds offer guarantees meaning insurers assume liability.
-Furthermore, the fact that an annuity owner has to wait for a certain period to access funds means they might not directly benefit due to premature death.
+The answer to the question is not simple, as retirement funds offer guarantees, meaning insurers assume liability.
+Furthermore, the fact that an annuity owner has to wait for a certain period to access funds means they might not directly benefit from premature death.

 The answer lies in between, that is retirement annuities benefit both the insurer and the annuity owner.